oxiby/book/src/guide/generics.md

 ## Generic functions

-We know that functions can have parameters—values they take as input that determine what they ultimately return.
+We know that functions can have parameters---values they take as input that determine what they ultimately return.

 ```oxiby
 fn identity(value: Integer) -> Integer {